 The cluster_edges command reports the connected components of a graph.

 The graph is specified by a tabbed text file with one line for each edge.
 The line has two fields, which are the names (labels) of the nodes of the edge.

-Output is written to files specified by the -ccout and/or
+Output is written to files specified by the -ccout and/or -ccnodesout options.

-per node.
+The ccnodesout file is a tabbed text file with one line per node.
 Each line has two fields: the integer cluster number 0, 1 ...
 (N-1) where N is the number of clusters, and the node name.

 usearch -cluster_edges edges.txt -ccnodesout nodes.txt -ccout